opensearch-project/documentation-website/_install-and-configure/install-dashboards/tls.md

 `server.ssl.key` | If `server.ssl.enabled` is set to `true`, specifies the full path to the key for your server certificate, for example, `/usr/share/opensearch-dashboards-1.0.0/config/my-client-cert-key.pem`.
 You can [generate your own certificate]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/) or get one from a certificate authority.
 `server.ssl.keyPassphrase` | Sets the password for the key.
 Omit this setting if the key has no password.
 Optional.
 `server.ssl.keystore.path` | Uses a JKS or PKCS12/PFX key store file instead of a PEM certificate and key.
-`server.ssl.keystore.password` | Sets the password for the keystore.
+`server.ssl.keystore.password` | Sets the password for the key store.
 Required.
 `server.ssl.clientAuthentication` | Specifies the TLS client authentication mode to use.
 Can be one of the following: `none`, `optional`, or `required`.
 If set to `required`, your web browser needs to send a valid client certificate signed by the certificate authority configured in `server.ssl.certificateAuthorities`.
 Default is `none`.
 `server.ssl.certificateAuthorities` | Specifies the full path to one or more certificate authority certificates in an array that issues the certificate used for client authentication.
 Required if `server.ssl.clientAuthentication` is set to `optional` or `required`.
 `server.ssl.truststore.path` | Uses JKS or PKCS12/PFX truststore file instead of PEM certificate authority certificates.